 "Rocks for jocks" was the saying a while ago about geology.
 That was until they went searching for oil, or granite counter tops became a must have for elegant homes.
 The environmental science major, and the various facets within it, will allow students to better understand how humans act with, and upon, their natural world.
 Waste Management, Power Generation, Plant Nurseries, Recycling Centers and many other industries hire Environmental Science graduates.
 It’s an amazing field with endless possibilities.

-(Provided by SUNY: School of Environmental Science and Forestry)
+(Provided By: SUNY - College of Environmental Science and Forestry)

 "The Environmental Science major is grounded in the natural sciences and mathematics.
 The curriculum also includes a social science component, enabling students to gain an understanding of environmental economic and policy issues.
 Field experiences, internships, practicums, independent research and travel courses are also emphasized throughout the program.

 (Provided By: University of Wisconsin - Green Bay)

 "We empower students to foster community transitions to ecologically resilient, economically sustainable and socially-just energy, food, water and land-use systems.
 Our students have monitored forests on snowshoes, managed a campus organic farm, addressed climate change and collaborated with diverse global communities."

 "We also have excellent resources to support your education, ranging from our collection of standard field sampling equipment (multi-parameter sondes, professional GPS receivers, ponar dredges, Van Dorn bottles, plankton nets, Hi-Vol samplers, etc.), to our suite of chemical instrumentation, to our fully featured GIS lab for mapping and spatial analysis."